aurmartin/aurmartin.fr/input/posts/phoenix-liveview-select/index.md

 - one hidden input to store the selected option's value,
 - one text input to display the selected option's text or the search query.

-For our coutries, each option will look like this:
+For our countries, each option will look like this:

 ```elixir
 %{value: "FR", text: "France"}